11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Zoom out for an 18mm wide-angle view that’s best for group shots, landscapes, or any time you require to fit more into the frame.

-Zoom in for 140mm of short telephoto reach; the zoom is enough to take close-ups of your favorite player from the sidelines.
+Zoom in for 140mm of short telephoto reach, enough to take close-ups of your favorite player from the sidelines.

-In between, you have standard views, the same as what you see with your eyes, and short telephoto views ideal for portraits.
+In between are standard views, the same as what you see with your eyes, and short telephoto views ideal for portraits.

 With every shot that comes your way, you’ll be ready to catch it.

-You can take sharp, shake-free handheld photos and videos in low-light situations when you want to use moderate shutter speeds and at far distances when even the smallest amount of camera shake can destroy a shot.
+Using moderate shutter speeds and long distances, you can take sharp, shake-free handheld photos and videos in low-light situations, when even the smallest amount of camera shake can destroy a shot.

 Advanced Nikon technology: